5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 # AC Adapter (for Laptops)
 This patch attaches an AC Adapter Device existing in a system's `DSDT` to the `AppleACPIACAdapter` service in the IORegistry of macOS.
 This is optional and purely cosmetic – it doesn't make any difference in terms of functionality.
 So if you use **VirtualSMC** with the **SMCBatteryManger** plugin already, you don't need to add this patch at all!
-See CPIBatteryManager vs. SMCBatteryManager for details.
+Read the note about  **ACPIBatteryManager** vs. **SMCBatteryManager** below for more details.

 **Applicable to** all Laptop SMBIOSes (MacBook, MacBookAir and MacBookPro).